cryptocoinjs/secp256k1-node/README.md

 ##### from npm

 `npm install secp256k1`
-Note: you will need to have gcc installed first
+Note: you will need to have g++ installed first

 ##### from git